ionutneda/administrare/readme.md

 - **optional - access and use the "Calculator profile" (profiles calculator) page;

 ###### When the user {is loged in}, should be able to:
-- edit/delete a record from the "Acasa" page view when logged in;
+- edit/delete a record from the "Acasa" page view;
-- access the page "Adaugare" to add products or providers when logged in;
+- access the page "Adaugare" to add products or providers;
-- add/edit/remove reservations when logged in;
+- add/edit/remove reservations;
 - receive reminders by email when reservations expire;
 - create and export proposal draft;
-- upload tables to database;
+- upload tables to the database;
 - add/modify categories;
 - add/modify users and assign roles as an administrator;
 - view and export the logs as an administrator;